stevekirtley/HomeAssistant-EDFEnergy/README.md

 ## FAQ

 See the `_docs/` folder, or the upstream [OctopusEnergy FAQ](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/faq/) — most answers apply equally here since the underlying Kraken API is the same.

+## Sponsorship

+If you find this useful and are planning on switching to EDF Energy, you're welcome to use my [referral link](https://edfenergy.com/quote/refer-a-friend/massive-sun-7007).

+We'll each get £50 credited to our account.
+Until the 24th of May, if you switch to their EV tariff you'll get a further £50 credit [EV tariff Offer Details](https://www.edfenergy.com/electric-cars/ev-tariffs)